 The climate is temperate year-round in the San Juan Islands.
 Rarely does it go above the 70s or below the 40s, and there is less rain than in Seattle due to the islands being inside the rain shadow of the Olympic Mountains.
 That means there’s rarely a bad time to visit the islands, and outdoor activities go on year round.
 Another thing that draws people to the islands is the resident Orca pod, called the Southern Resident Killer Whales.
 There are said to be over 80 whales in this pod that have made the San Juan Islands their home.

 Every summer, we take a trip out to explore a different island.
-While there are 172 named islands and reefs in the county, and up to 400 total islands, there are only four islands that are reachable by ferry, so those are the largest islands and they all have abundant accommodations and restaurants, plus they host the majority of the activities you might want to participate in.
+While there are 172 named islands and reefs in the county, and up to 400 total islands, there are only four islands that are reachable by ferry, so those are the largest islands and they all have abundant accommodations and restaurants, plus they host the majority of the things to do in the San Juan Islands.

 San Juan Island is the largest and most populous.
 The main town of Friday Harbor is just one square mile in size.
 Orcas Island is the hilliest and is home to the tallest peak at Mount Constitution.
 Lopez Island is known as the friendly island and is also the flattest, so it’s a great place to ride a bicycle.
 Shaw Island is the smallest of the ferry-served islands with only 240 year-round inhabitants.